PrajwalKrishna/SuperMario/README.md

 - Running the program is easy
 	- `./__init__.py`
 - Zoom in or out for proper viewing refer ground to sizing
+### NOTE: Python Terminal SuperMario will not run on Windows environments as Windows does not support `signal.SIGALRM` however the code should run properly on a Cygwin terminal.

 ## Controls